 David Shoemaker and David Sobel are co-editors of PEA Soup.
 Chike Jeffers and Daniel Star are in charge of our partnership with Ethics.
 Hille Paakkunainen and Kathryn Lindeman are in charge of our partnership with the Oxford Studies series in normative ethics, metaethics, political philosophy, and agency and responsibility.
 Ryan Muldoon and Chad Van Schoelandt are in charge of our partnership with Philosophy, Politics, and Economics.
 Derek Bowman and Julie L. Rose are in charge of our partnership with Philosophy & Public Affairs.
 Teresa Bruno, Nicole Dular, and Travis Timmerman are in charge of our partnership with Journal of Moral Philosophy.
 Brad Cokelet is in charge of the “Featured Philosophers” series.
+Sukaina Hirji and Daniel Wodak are in charge of our Book Review Forums (NDPR and Ethics).
 Conner Gordon, a Graduate Fellow at the Prindle Institute, also provides web and design support for the website.

 Editorial and Comments Policies